arafatm/learn-hashi/learn-vault/readme.md

         --data '{"key": "/ye2PeRrd/qruh9Ppu9EyUjk1vLqIflg1qqw6w9OE5E="}' \
         http://127.0.0.1:8200/v1/sys/unseal | jq

-Note that you should replace `/ye2PeRrd/qru...` with the generated key from your output.
+:exclamation: that you should replace `/ye2PeRrd/qru...` with the generated key from your output.
 This will return a JSON response:

     {
       "type": "shamir",